 5. Accept substitutes.
 Nobody expects you to skip dessert entirely, but go for angel food cake instead of a large piece of chocolate cake.
 Even better, try a fruit and yogurt parfait instead.
 You'll help curb heartburn and excess calories.
 Your whole body will thank you later.

 6. Take your time.
 If you wolf down your holiday ham so you can rush back to the big game, you'll likely be moaning later.
 Linger over dinner for relief from heartburn.
-People get more heartburn when they eat quickly, studies show.
+People get more heartburn when they eat quickly.
 So slow down, and savor.

 7. Get up!
 After a big holiday meal, everyone's tempted to lie down on the couch to nap or watch football and parades.
 But that's the worst thing you can do for your heartburn.
 That food is still in your stomach for the next few hours, lying in wait to cause reflux.
 If you must go from mashed potatoes to couch potato, at least sit with your head higher than your stomach.
 Better yet, play football instead of watching it, or go for a walk to look at the neighborhood decorations.